vekatze/neut/book/src/basis.md

 ### Allocation Canceling and Branching

 This optimization "penetrates" branching.
-For example, consider the below:
+For example, consider the following:

 ```neut
 // (an `insert` function in bubble sort)